 - Report all vandalism and malfunctions to the Administrative Services Department promptly

 Students are to park only in designated parking areas.
-Under extenuating circumstances, the Campus Director may grant special permission for students to park in other areas, and such permission will be noted on students’ ID cards.
+Under extenuating circumstances, the Vice President may grant special permission for students to park in other areas, and such permission will be noted on students’ ID cards.
 Some campuses issue window stickers for parking; the sticker should be placed on the left side of the rear window.
 Violators of parking policies are subject to probation, suspension, or dismissal.
 Handicapped parking spaces are reserved for students, visitors, or employees who display an appropriate state-issued handicap placard or license plate.

 The Institute assumes no responsibility for the care or protection of any vehicle or its contents at any time it is operated or parked on the campus.